Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/01-tidiness.md

 ## Notes

 Notes about your experiment, including how you prepared your samples for sequencing, should be in your lab notebook, whether that's a physical lab notebook or electronic lab notebook.
-For guidelines on good lab notebooks, see the Howard Hughes Medical Institute "Making the Right Moves: A Practical Guide to Scientifıc Management for Postdocs and New Faculty" section on
+For guidelines on good lab notebooks, see the Howard Hughes Medical Institute "Making the Right Moves: A Practical Guide to Scientific Management for Postdocs and New Faculty" section on
 [Data Management and Laboratory Notebooks](http://www.hhmi.org/sites/default/files/Educational%20Materials/Lab%20Management/Making%20the%20Right%20Moves/moves2_ch8.pdf).